eMAPT Certification Image

 Mobile Application Security Foundations (10%)

-- Identify and describe common vulnerabilities in mobile apps, supported by real-world examples.
+• Identify and describe common mobile app vulnerabilities using threat modeling techniques and real-world examples.

 Threat Modeling and Attacker Mindset (10%)